Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Grenfell has 250 active public transport stops offering a mix of train and bus services.
-These stops are served by 22 individual routes that collectively provide 196 weekly passenger trips.
+Grenfell has 250 active public transport stops, offering a mix of train and bus services.
+These stops are served by 22 routes, which collectively provide 196 weekly passenger trips.
 Transport accessibility is limited, with residents typically located 964 meters from the nearest stop.

-Service frequency averages 28 trips per day across all routes, equating to approximately zero weekly trips per individual stop.
+Service frequency averages 28 trips per day across all routes, equating to approximately 0 weekly trips per individual stop.

 Frequently Asked Questions - Transport